anderson-optimization/firebase-lib/docs/20-general-resource-api-methods.md

 Description

-* resets the path template to the original path
+* resets a path template to an original path

 Parameters None